University of Washington Information School: Informatics minor

 In 2017, the Information School added an Informatics minor.
 The minor complements a variety of majors on campus by offering students an opportunity to learn about data, design, policy, ethics, and code in order to solve information problems.
 It may be especially helpful to students in the humanities and social sciences who wish to know more about data, code, design, and policy.

+The Informatics minor is open (not competitive or capacity-constrained, unlike most UW majors to which students must apply).
+In order to declare the Informatics minor, students need to have declared a major and should contact the advising staff of their major for the appropriate procedures.
+A minimum of 25 credits.
+A minimum grade of 2.0 must be earned in each class being used to fulfill the minor requirements.

 Master's programs

 The Information School offers two master's degrees: the Master of Science in Information Management (MSIM) and the Master of Library and Information Science (MLIS).

 Master of Science in Information Management (MSIM)

-The MSIM program (Master of Information Management) requires two years to earn the degree and takes a multidisciplinary approach to the management of information systems and policy.
+The MSIM program (Master of Information Management) takes a multidisciplinary approach to the management of information systems and policy.
 It draws on computer science, business, information science, philosophy, design, and law to inform its curriculum.
-The MSIM program is divided into two sub-programs: 1) a day program, a traditional, daytime program for students of all academic and work backgrounds; and 2) an executive program, an evening and weekend program tailored to working professionals.
+The MSIM program is offered residentially on the University of Washington campus and offered online.

 Graduates work in a variety of professional areas and positions, including, but not limited to: